-He suggested, yoga (and even created an amazing 20 minute practice for me to do), a puzzle, meditation, a bath (but no reading in the tub) or simply getting into bed and turning the lights out.
+He suggested yoga (and even created an amazing 20 minute practice for me to do), a puzzle, meditation, a bath (but no reading in the tub) or simply getting into bed and turning the lights out.

 I’m going to add here that The Cowboy was overjoyed at this whole assignment!
-His ideal bedtime is 8:30 and it’s been a balance act, and at times a struggle, to get our schedules aligned over the last 14 years of marriage.
+His ideal bedtime is 8:30 and it’s been a balancing act, and at times a struggle, to get our schedules aligned over the last 14 years of marriage.

 How did it go?

 Honestly, it sucked.
-Like a good student I did what Guru Joe asked but I dreaded my no tech and no reading before bed nights.
+Like a good student, I did what Guru Joe asked but I dreaded my no tech and no reading before bed nights.